bb369tech/bb369-platform/README.md

 ## Research Foundation

-This platform is developed based on a structured decision approach.
+This platform is informed by a structured decision approach developed in the canonical research repository.

 Canonical research reference:
 https://github.com/xufentu-creator/judgment-as-structural-constraint